b3n-byte/CS-journey/Cybersecurity/Linux_tactics.md

 - membership in the sudo group means user has limited or full access to the all-powerfull root commands

 SYSTEM INFORMATION
-- uname can give much info about our targets system
+- uname can give much info about our targets system, for example find the kernel version and search for exploits of that version